TheGrapeVineCo/The-GrapeVine-Docs/README.md

   - Has the ability to browse the catalogue of other contributors (other posts) and add comments accordingly
 - A visitor may access and read all comments and see ratings without contributing.
 Contributing means making comments or participating in rating the wines
 - A Navbar to store all main links for easy navigation of the site as well as a login/sign-up link
-- The website runs on the basis of trust, where the user may _like_ a wine post by 'cheersing' (🥂) if they have actually tried the wine in the post.
-A 🥂 emoji follows the same concept as adding a _‘like’_ to a post on Facebook/Twitter.
-An alert will pop up asking the user to verify that they have tasted this product before incrementing the rating
+- The site runs on the basis of trust, where the user may _like_ a wine post by 'cheersing' (🥂) to like a post, following a similar concept to Facebook/Twitter.
+A user who has tried the wine and would like to recommend it to others can do so by _‘recommending’_ (🎖) the wine.
 - The website will provide a list of categories to choose from. ie. White wine, red wine, etc
 - The site will include a dashboard to show the current state of the most popular wines rated by users
 - The host will require 2 types of user accounts, including administrator as well as a standard user accounts.
 All users will login via the same login access